Elizabeth of Luxembourg: Childhood

 Elizabeth was born into the powerful House of Luxembourg.
 Her parents were the 41-year-old King Sigismund of Hungary and his second wife, the 17-year-old Barbara of Cilli.
 Hrvoje Vukčić Hrvatinić, the rebellious baron with whom Sigismund had recently come to terms, was the infant's godfather.
 The year after her birth, Elizabeth's father was elected King of the Romans.

 As the king's only child, Elizabeth was seen as de facto heir presumptive to the throne, or at least as the princess whose eventual marriage would provide a king.
-In 1411, Sigismund managed to have the Hungarian estates promise that they would recognize Elizabeth's right to the Holy Crown of Hungary and elect her future husband as king –an agreement that would have great consequences after Sigismund's death.
+In 1411, Sigismund managed to have the Hungarian estates promise that they would recognize Elizabeth's right to the Holy Crown of Hungary and elect her future husband as king, –an agreement that would have great consequences after Sigismund's death.
 Elizabeth's hereditary right was in fact rather slim, as her father had acquired it by marrying his first wife, Queen Mary, from whom Elizabeth was not descended.
 The same year, Sigismund betrothed Elizabeth to the Habsburg Duke Albert V of Austria, then aged 14.

-Queen Barbara was very unpopular among the nobility, who resented her sympathy for the Hussites, forerunners of the Protestant Reformation.
+Queen Barbara was very unpopular among the nobility, who resented her sympathy for the Hussites, the forerunners of the Protestant Reformation.
 In 1418, they accused her of having committed adultery while her husband was attending the Council of Constance.
 The resulting strain in the royal marriage led to the queen's banishment and confinement, first in Várad and subsequently in Szakolca, between 1418 and 1419.
 The fact that Elizabeth accompanied her mother into the exile and presumably endured the same harsh treatment despite being recognized as heiress to the throne suggests that Sigismund may have doubted her paternity during that period.
 Nevertheless, Sigismund simultaneously negotiated her marriage to the Habsburg Duke Albert V of Austria.
-The Habsburgs, Sigismund's long-standing friends and allies, evidently did not question Elizabeth's legitimacy or, at least, were not deterred by the accusations made against her mother.
+The Habsburgs, Sigismund's longstanding friends and allies, evidently did not question Elizabeth's legitimacy or, at least, were not deterred by the accusations made against her mother.
 Sigismund reconciled with Barbara in 1419 and Elizabeth returned to his favour along with her mother.
 The same year, he inherited the Bohemian crown from his elder brother, King Wenceslaus IV.